John-0070/GPU-Accelerated-Multithreaded-Encryption-Engine/README.md

 ## Description

-**CustomEncryptor** is a high-performance, experimental encryption engine written in C++ that utilizes both multithreading and GPU offloading (via OpenCL) to perform symmetric encryption using a custom round-based transformation routine.
+Custom Encryption is a high-performance, experimental POC encryption engine written in C++ that utilizes both multithreading and GPU offloading (via OpenCL) to perform symmetric encryption using a custom round-based transformation routine.
 This proof-of-concept (PoC) explores efficient, hardware-accelerated cryptographic processing with a strong emphasis on parallelization and performance tuning.

 ---